\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Case Study: LLMs and South Tyrolean dialect(s)

 The same then holds for evaluating the availability of pre-trained language models or benchmarks.
-While, as ~\citet{faisal-etal-2025-dialectal} note, LLMs might work to some degree in dialects - and in fact several Generative AI models responded affirmative when we asked \textit{"Versteasch du mi?"} {[Do you understand me?
-Standard German \textit{Verstehst du mich?}]} - dialects without a specific ISO code are so far not officially supported, and LLMs performance is not evaluated against them.
-However, the same is also true for many non-standard varieties with an ISO code.
-Thus, neither South Tyrolean nor Bavarian appear in any of the relevant multilingual evaluation benchmarks, such as translation-oriented benchmarks like FLORES-200 and NTREX-128, in the cross-lingual topic classification dataset SIB-200~\citep{DBLP:conf/eacl/AdelaniLSVAMGL24}, or in GlobalPIQA~\citep{chang2025globalpiqaevaluatingphysical} or Global MMLU.
-The only benchmark that Bavarian is included in is the recent \textit{DialectBench}~\cite{dialectbench} mentioned in Section 2.
+While, as ~\citet{faisal-etal-2025-dialectal} note, LLMs might work to some degree in dialects - and in fact several Generative AI models responded affirmative when Author Y asked \textit{"Versteasch du mi?"} {[Do you understand me?
+Standard German \textit{Verstehst du mich?}]} - dialects without a specific ISO code are so far not officially supported, and LLMs' performance is not evaluated against them.
+Moreover, the same is also true for many non-standard varieties with an ISO code.
+Consequently, neither South Tyrolean nor Bavarian feature in the massive, general-purpose multilingual evaluation suites commonly used to benchmark commercial LLMs, such as translation-oriented benchmarks (e.g., FLORES-200, NTREX-128), cross-lingual topic classification (SIB-200) \citep{DBLP:conf/eacl/AdelaniLSVAMGL24}, or global reasoning datasets like GlobalPIQA \citep{chang2025globalpiqaevaluatingphysical} and Global MMLU.
+Despite this absence at the macro-scale data level, there is now a growing ecosystem of specialised dialectal and cross-lingual resources.
+Both South Tyrolean and regional Bavarian varieties are represented in targeted multilingual tasks, such as the xSID evaluation dataset for slot and intent detection \citep{van-der-goot-etal-2021-masked, winkler-etal-2024-slot} and the multi-dialectal \textit{MaiBaam} treebank within the Universal Dependencies framework \citep{blaschke-etal-2024-maibaam}.
+Furthermore, Bavarian has been the focus of recent non-multilingual dialectal benchmarks, including the broad-spectrum \textit{DialectBench} \citep{dialectbench} discussed in Section 2, alongside task-specific datasets spanning named entity recognition \citep{peng-etal-2024-sebastian}, automatic speech recognition \citep{Blaschke2025}, information retrieval \citep{litschko-etal-2025-cross} and question answering \citep{winkler-etal-2026-indirect, pei-etal-2026-information}.
+This subsumption under the broader category of Bavarian however means that it is difficult even to measure whether LLMs perform well on South Tyrolean German specifically.